lezram/facturx/README.md

 // Extract a Factur-X/Order-X XML from a PDF const [filename, content] = await extract({
-  pdf: '/path/to/input.pdf', // or buffer or PDFDocument
+  pdf, // string, buffer or PDFDocument

   // Optional
   check: true, // set to false to disable the check